wp-plugins/ebay-auction-scroller/readme.txt

 == Description ==
 Ebay auction scroller is an Ebay auction display widget. which displays a vertical scrolling Ebay auction listing filtered by region, category and seller id.
 It uses the jQuery easy ticker plugin to add a news ticker like effect to the auction feeds.
 Requires Ebay developer application id to function.
-To obtain an app id visit https://go.developer.ebay.com/
+To obtain an app id visit https://go.developer.ebay.com/.
+This plugin is only suitable for those who sell on Ebay it requires a seller ID to create listings.

 The plugin is fully customizable with external styles and with some inbuilt color styles.